gstackio/gstack-bosh-environment/README.md

 managing “infrastructure as code”, through the _description_ of an expected infrastructure state, and _convergence_ towards that state.

-GBE a **convergent infrastructure framework** if you like, where the idea of “converging” infrastructure is a essential concept that embraces both initial deployment and any further updates or upgrades.
-It's a solution for both day 1 _and_ day 2 concerns.
+GBE is a **convergent infrastructure framework** if you like, where the idea of “converging” infrastructure embraces both initial deployment and any further updates or upgrades.
+It's a solution for both day 1 and day 2 concerns.

 ### Easy Foundry

-_Easy Foundry_ is an Open Source distribution of Cloud Foundry, based on GBE.
+_Easy Foundry_ is a GBE-based distribution of Cloud Foundry.
+It's 100% Open Source.
 By “_distribution_”, we mean a set of [infrastructure modules](./docs/components.md) around Cloud Foundry that are consistently glued together to provide usable features.
-Those modules can be opted-in or out, whenever necessary, and have dependencies.
-You can think of it like a package manager for deploying distributed systems.
+Those modules can be opted-in or out, whenever necessary, and declare other modules they depend on.
+You can think of GBE like a package manager for deploying distributed systems.

 One of the main design goals of Easy Foundry is to have minimal coupling with proprietary Cloud services, and thus reduce the risk of being tied with any